Staying Sane While Working from Home

-My first tip and I’m begging you to follow this one is to get up and get dressed every day.
+My first tip, and I’m begging you to follow this one, is to get up and get dressed every day.
 I did not do this for the first job that I had working at home.
-I thought it was great for the first few months to be able to work in my pajamas (this was before videoconferencing Thank God!), until I realize that being in my pajamas all day made me feel bad.
+It was great for the first few months to be able to work in my pajamas (this was before videoconferencing Thank God!), until I realize that being in my pajamas all day made me feel bad.
 I started to feel depressed.
 That’s when I realized I needed to get up and treat this like any other workday.
 I’m not telling you you have to put on a full face of make up those some of you might still want to.
 But you should at least shower regularly and get dressed so that you feel comfortable and not sad.There are enough things in this pandemic to feel bad about without feeling bad about you.

 Second, it’s easy when you’re working from home to stay seated for an entire day.
 I can’t tell you how bad this is for your body.
 At least not in technical terms.
 I can tell you that I now struggle with

 lower back issues and poor circulation in my legs from sitting for extended periods of time.
 In an office situation you would not be seated all day.
 You would get up to use the restroom, talk to a coworker, go into a meeting, go out for lunch, etc. You can’t do that at home.
 But you can take frequent breaks and walk around to keep your circulation going.
 If you have a treadmill stashed in a closet somewhere now is the time to break it out.
 Schedule 10 minute walk on your treadmill just to keep your body healthy.